Vikram-Shenoy/CV-Cookbook/README.md

 # CV-Cookbook
-A cookbook for Computer Vision Algorithms, notes and programs
+A cookbook for Computer Vision Algorithms, notes, and programs.